 - 1. Each pupil shall be assigned a seat in the bus by the driver and shall be expected to occupy it whenever he or she is riding the bus. - 2.
 Students must remain seated until the bus stops to unload.
 There will be no moving about in the bus during the trip to and from school. - 3.
 Loud or boisterous conduct, pushing, roughhousing, profane language, indecent conduct, teasing, or any unnecessary confusion is not allowed. - 4.
 No windows or doors are to be opened except by permission of driver.
 Heads, arms, and hands must be kept inside the bus at all times. - 5.
 No student will enter or leave the bus until it has come to a full stop and the door opened by the driver. - 6.
 There will be no damaging or defacing of the school bus. - 7.
 Smoking or drinking intoxicants on the bus is strictly prohibited. - 8.
 Students should be waiting at their boarding station before the bus arrives. - 9.
 Once students board the bus, he/she is not allowed off the bus until arrival at home or school without written permission from parent and principal. - 10.
 The aisle of a school bus must be kept free of objects that could obstruct an emergency evacuation of the bus.
 Any large object that cannot be held on a student's lap or placed safely on the floor in the space under the seat immediately in front of the student is not permitted on the school bus. - 11.
 Students are prohibited from bringing any potentially hazardous chemicals, animals, or breakable items on board the bus.
 No animals or insects, no object that could become a missile in an accident, and no flammable or hazardous chemical will be transported. - 12.
 Drivers will report any serious infraction of the above rules or any other serious misconduct to the principal of the school the student attends. - 13.
+Consistency in daily riding of the same bus is required for safety reasons, as well as for not overcrowding buses.
+For example, students need to consistently ride the same bus for their morning and afternoon routes. - 14.
+Guest/friend riders will not be allowed to ride buses to/from school. - 15.
 The School Board of Trustees, after proper review of the case, reserves the right to refuse to transport a student whose conduct is such that his/her actions interfere with the proper or safe operation of the bus.
 The duration of the suspension period from riding the school bus will depend on the seriousness of the offense and the number of prior cases of misconduct by the offending student.